Important Tax Deadlines 2026

 If your tax year ends March 31, your filing due date is September 30.

-If your tax year ends September 23, your filing due date is March 2
+If your tax year ends September 23, your filing due date is March 2 (2026).

 Payment deadline

-• Two or three months after the fiscal year ends
+• Two or three months after the fiscal year ends.

 For example:

-The following payments are due on April 9, July 9, and October 9, 2025
+The following payments are due on April 9, 2026, July 9, 2026, and October 9, 2026.

 Trust Income Tax (T3)

-All trusts, unless specific conditions are met, must file a T3 return for tax years ending after December 30, 2023.
+All trusts, unless specific conditions are met, must file a T3 return for tax years ending after December 30, 2025.

 Filing dates